-Policy 8.9.1: The City shall, through its Comprehensive Land Use Map, preserve the current amount of land for public access to the Manatee River or Terra Ceia Bay.
+Policy 8.9.1: The City shall, through its Comprehensive Land Use Map and other appropriate means, preserve the current amount of land for public access to the Manatee River or Terra Ceia Bay.

-Policy 8.9.2: The City shall continue to permit density bonuses to developments that provide public shoreline access facilities.
+Policy 8.9.2: The City shall provide density bonuses or other appropriate incentives to developments that provide public shoreline access facilities.